 - P120 Project Estimating Requirements by the General Services Administration (GSA), 2006.

 - R.S.
 Means

-- Standard Estimating Practice, Ninth Edition by the American Society of Professional Estimators.
+- Standard Estimating Practice, Tenth Edition by the American Society of Professional Estimators.
 BNI Publications, Inc. 2014.

 - UFC 3-700-02A Construction Cost Estimates by the Department of Defense (DOD), 2010.